-Linux and Unix rsh command
+Linux rsh command

 rsh connects to the specified host, and executes the specified command. rsh copies its standard input to the remote command, the standard output of the remote command to its standard output, and the standard error of the remote command to its standard error.
 Interrupt, quit and terminate signals are propagated to the remote command; rsh normally terminates when the remote command does.